coda/packs-sdk/docs/guides/basics/parameters/index.md

 Use the `Image` parameter type to pass an image to your formula.
 The value passed to the `execute` function will be the URL of that image.

 Images that the user uploaded to the doc will be hosted on the `codahosted.io` domain and don't require authentication to access.
+These URLs are temporary, and you should not rely on them being accessible after the Pack execution has completed.

 If you need access to the binary content of the image you'll need to use the [fetcher][fetcher_binary_response] to retrieve it.
-Since you must declare the [network domains][network_domains] the fetcher will access, it's not possible to access the binary content of images coming from an **Image URL** column.
+The fetcher is automatically allowed access to the `codahosted.io` domain, so no need to declare it as a [network domain][network_domains].
+It's not possible to access the binary content of images coming from an **Image URL** column, since they can come from any domain.

 ### Lists